 Table 5 exhibits the aerodynamic coefficients of lift and drag obtained by the problem of the double ellipse, with structured discretization, to the reactive formulations.
-Both reactive formulations of thermal equilibrium and chemical non-equilibrium ([22-23; 34]) and thermochemical non-equilibrium are considered in this comparison.
+Both reactive formulations of thermochemical non-equilibrium with five species ([26]) and thermochemical non-equilibrium with seven species ([30]) are considered in this comparison.
 These coefficients are due to the pressure term alone.
 The contribution of the friction term was not considered.